Aquafina-water-bottle/jp-mining-note/docs/docs/definitions.md

 ## Removing the first line: Algorithms Discussion

-TODO a few options

-- remove directly in handlebars
-    - advantages:
-        - clean export
-    - disadvantages:
-        - can lead to invalid HTML
-        - removes info from the export
-- remove directly in javascript template
-    - advantages:
-        - standard export (can even work with default handlebars)
-        - all info is present
-        - access to html parser, meaning that html should remain valid
-        - should theoretically work on previously exported cards
-    - disadvantages:
-        - must assume certain HTML structure(s) in entire definition field itself
-            - problem comes when the user edits the field: can change it to whatever they want
-            - therefore, this approach is usually more brittle
-        - javascript must be ran (slowing down card load)
-        - not immediately portable: must copy/paste the JS to port between notes
-    - may be implemented in the future if there is enough demand for it
-- wrap spans around existing HTML on handlebars import
-    - advantages:
-        - does not technically require javascript (and the optional javascript that is ran is fast)
-        - all info is present
-        - very easy to implement
-    - disadvantages:
-        - not immediately portable: must copy/paste CSS to port between note types
-        - expects a certain HTML structure in the exported definition in order to work
-            - will not work on older cards exported with different handlebars
-        - can lead to invalid HTML
-    - the chosen method for this note, primarily due to speed, no info loss and simplicity
+There are plenty of ways to remove the first line within the definition.
+In order to better understand how these handlebars work as well as its pitfalls, pretty much all possible options are listed below.

+1. **Remove the first line completely, using Handlebars.**

+    Advantanges:

+    -   The biggest advantage this has is the exported definition is as clean and minimalistic it can possibly be.

+    Disadvantages:

+    -   This can lead to invalid HTML, because Handlebars does not expose a HTML parser.
+Additionally, removing the first line completely will remove info from the export.

+1. **Use JavaScript within the note template to remove the first line.**

+    Advantages:

+    - No special handlebars are particularly required in order for this method to work, i.e. default handlebars can usually do the trick.
+    - All info is present / not lost.
+    - Anki's card reviewer is based off a web browser, so the JavaScript has access to a html parser.
+In other words, html should remain valid.
+    - This approach should theoretically work on previously exported cards.

+    Disadvantages:

+    - The JavaScript algorithm must assume the definition is of a particular HTML structure, i.e. all `<ol>` elements contain a list of definitions.
+        This is problematic if the user edits the field, as they can change it to pretty much whatever they want.
+    - Javascript must be ran, which will slow down card loads.
+    - This is not immediately portable between note types, because the JS must be copied/pasted for each note type.
+    - If the user decides that they want to include the first line, it will likely be non-trivial to do so.
+        Editing the raw HTML may be required to simply specify whether the first line should be removed or not.

+1. **Wrap the first line with some HTML, using Handlebars.**

+    Advantages:

+    - This does not require JS to be run at all; Only special CSS has to be used.
+        Note that internally, some extra JS is actually run in order to further filter between dictionaries (`blockquotes.simplifyDefinitions.dictsOverride.hideFirstLineMode`).
+        However, this JS is faster than the above option, because the JS only adds CSS classes to particular elements, and does not do any string or HTML parsing.
+    - All info is present / not lost.
+    - This algorithm is relatively simple to implement.
+    - Including the first line is slightly more intuitive compared to the 2nd option:
+        Delete the `<li>` node and create a fresh node.

+    Disadvantages:

+    - Just like the first option, this can lead to invalid HTML.
+    - This is technically not immediately portable, because the CSS must be copied/pasted for each note type.
+    - This solution will not work on older cards exported with different handlebars, i.e. handlebars that do not wrap the first line.

+    This is currently the chosen method for this note, primarily due to speed, no info loss and simplicity.
+    The second option may be implemented in the future as a fallback, or for special case handling for specific dictionaries.

 ## When HTML can break
 {{ feature_version("0.12.0.0") }}

-TODO rework with the previous section
+As mentioned in the algorithms discussion, the method used by this note can lead to invalid HTML.

-In order to even have the possibility of removing the first line, the HTML is parsed with regex in order to find the text before the first line break.
+This is because the resulting HTML is parsed with regex in order to match that first line.
 In computer science, it is recommended that
 [you should not parse HTML with regex](https://stackoverflow.com/a/1732454), because it is mathematically impossible to fully describe and parse HTML with regex.